AshishSidana/ashishproject1/readme.md

 ## Setting up CI/CD

-The result of this will be that when you create a pull request to merge a branch to master, it will deploy to your heroku development app/dyno and when you merge or push to master on github, it will deploy the app to the production heroku app/dyno.
+The result of this will be that when you create a pull request to merge a branch to main, it will deploy to your heroku development app/dyno and when you merge or push to main on github, it will deploy the app to the production heroku app/dyno.
 ### Instructions